 2024: Tiffany Bastos, Amina Jumamyradova, Alexey Soshnev, Cameron M. Chapa, Dustin Fetch, Gauri Raje, Natalie Redding, and Ksenia Dydo

-Tiffany Bastos received an undergrad degree at Rutgers University majoring in Biology.
+Tiffany received an undergrad degree at Rutgers University majoring in Biology.
 She is currently working towards a MS degree in Biotechnology at Johns Hopkins University.
 Somehow, she manages to work full-time in the lab as well, studying how chromatin is affected by changes in polyamine levels, and managing lab daily routines.
 After receiving her Masters, she plans on attending medical school for Trauma Surgery.

 She loves to garden and bake macarons during her free time.
 She also loves to travel, and has visited 6 out of the 7 continents.

 Outside of lab Dustin enjoys spending time with friends, family, and his three dogs.
+Fun fact, Dustin spent some time excavating dinosaurs in the Dakotas - the Black Hills Institute hoodie you see him wearing is not a random souvenir.

 Amina wants to pursue a career as a medical doctor.
 Outside of the lab Amina enjoys photography, thrifting, graphic design, and spending time with friends and family.